<img src="https://secure.feel2echo.com/260207.png" style="display:none;">

 Sintering

 After a part is compacted, the next operation is typically sintering.
 During the sintering process, powder particles bond to one another.
-The particles do not actually reach melting temperature during sintering, but rather ‘neck’ to one another at elevated temperatures, as depicted below.
+The particles do not actually reach their melting temperature during sintering; instead, they form 'necks' with each other at elevated temperatures, as depicted to the right.

 microscopic_pm

-How well the particles bond to each other during sintering depends on the temperature and the amount of time spent at temperature.
-Higher temperatures and longer sintering time mean the particles will form better bonds.
+The effectiveness of particle bonding during sintering depends on the temperature and the duration at that temperature.
+Higher temperatures and longer sintering times result in better particle bonds.

-A conventional sintering furnace is capable of reaching up to 1150°C (2100˚F).
-The properties of most materials listed in material standards like the MPIF/ASTM/DIN/JIS/SAE are based on a conventional sinter, 1120°C (2050°F) for iron based materials, and approximately 815°C (1500°F) for copper based materials.
-There are opportunities to improve densities during the sintering operation by increasing temperatures to 1260˚C (2300°F) or beyond.
-As the part is heated the size of the part is reduced along with the porosity size.
-At Atlas Pressed Metals, we have seen as much as an 8% increase in density, meaning a 90% (7.0 g/cm3) molded density shrinks to a 97% (7.55 g/cm3) density, as shown in the above image.
-Reaching such temperatures requires a “high temp” sintering furnace, which impacts the cost to manufacturing a component since sintering is often the most expensive part of the PM manufacturing process.
+A conventional sintering furnace can reach up to 1150°C (2100°F).
+The properties of most materials listed in standards like MPIF, ASTM, DIN, JIS, and SAE are based on conventional sintering temperatures of 1120°C (2050°F) for iron-based materials and approximately 815°C (1500°F) for copper-based materials.
+There are opportunities to improve densities during the sintering operation by increasing temperatures to 1260°C (2300°F) or beyond.
+As the part is heated, its size and porosity are reduced.
+At Atlas Pressed Metals, we have observed up to an 8% increase in density, meaning a 90% (7.0 g/cm³) molded density can increase to 97% (7.55 g/cm³), as shown in the above image.
+Achieving such temperatures requires a high-temperature sintering furnace, which impacts the cost of manufacturing a component since sintering is often the most expensive part of the PM manufacturing process.

-Copper infiltration is a different way to increase density in PM components.
-Like the double press double sinter noted above, this process is being replaced by some other technological advancements, but is still used to increase density and mechanical performance.
+Copper infiltration is another method to increase density in PM components.
+Although this process is being replaced by some technological advancements, it is still used to enhance density and mechanical performance.

-Copper infiltration can yield densities up to 93% dense (7.3 g/cm3) and improving strength.
-In this process, a predetermined amount of copper is assembled onto a compacted component prior to sintering.
+Copper infiltration can achieve densities up to 93% (7.3 g/cm³) and improve strength.
+In this process, a predetermined amount of copper is assembled onto a compacted component before sintering.
 During the sintering operation, the copper melts and infiltrates the component.
-The popularity of this process is declining because of the cost of copper and the required assembly.
+However, the popularity of this process is declining due to the cost of copper and the required assembly.
 Similar results can now be achieved with modern powder alloys and compaction techniques.

 Sizing

-A secondary operation called sizing or restriking is an optional process that may be employed after sintering to increase density, among other things.
-Sizing is an operation that is not commonly employed as a means of strictly increasing density.
-It is a process that is more commonly used for post-sinter dimensional control, with increased density being a second advantage of the sizing process.
+A secondary operation called sizing or restriking is an optional process that may be employed after sintering to increase density, among other benefits.
+Sizing is not commonly used solely to increase density; it is more frequently utilized for post-sinter dimensional control, with increased density being a secondary advantage of the sizing process.

 Need a Solution?